New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Borrow from your policy

-Depending on the specifics of your policy, you may be able to take out a loan against the cash value.
+Depending on the specifics of your life insurance policy, you may be able to take out a loan against the cash value.
 Since there is no credit check involved and the repayment terms are flexible, you may find it easier to get a loan from your insurance policy than from a bank, credit union, or online lender.
-If you go this route, keep in mind that any amount you owe on the loan will be deducted from the death benefit.
+If you cash out life insurance this way, keep in mind that any amount you owe on the loan will be deducted from the death benefit.

 Withdraw funds from your policy